hudmarc/FFO-FishNet-Floating-Origin/README.md

 ## Changes in 0.1.0
 Added FOObject base class, all objects with an FOObject component on them will respect the Floating Origin system.
 If you want something to persist between rebases, add an FOObject component to it.
 FOObjects are *NOT* recalculated after creating, if your object can move around (i.e. an AI) and isn't artificially limited to stay within a certain area you should add an FOObserver to it.
 All players should also have FOObservers added to them.
 There is also an FOAnchor component to "anchor" objects at a certain Vector3d. *The FOANCHOR does not move objects between Origin Groups, so it should only be used for static map objects.* This should be useful for very faraway static objects that could otherwise suffer from precision loss.
 Unfortunately the Unity editor cannot handle these scales, so you will have to type in the coordinates manually (a custom Editor for the FOAnchor is provided)

-## Known issues
+# Known issues
-The Floating Origin Observer Condition is currently broken and does not work as expected.
-A fix is forthcoming.

-The example assets are outdated at the present time.
-I'm in the process of setting up automated testing to speed up development, and as a result of this the quality of the example assets should improve.
+Spawning FOObjects as scene objects is currently broken because they will duplicate themselves eachtime a scene is reloaded.
+This can be fixed using a hashtable to keep track of FOObjects but in the meantime the best practice is to just spawn them once from some script on your Network Manager (which is guaranteed to be unique)

 # FishNet Floating Origin
 Floating Origin for FishNet.
 Tested with FN version `3.4` Should work with all `3.x` versions and also `2.x`